praveenraghuvanshi1512/EVA4/Session-13/Assignment-13/Readme.md

 #### Solution

 - This assignment is done as a GROUP and has same submission by all team members.

 - Team members are mentioned at the top

 - Assignment has been executed on a local machine and colab is not used.

 - We took object detection of cartoon character '**Tom**' from Tom and Jerry tales

 - Extracted frames from video for dataset

-- Manually annotated 1465 images covering whole body of character 'Tom'
+- Manually annotated 1466 images covering whole body of character '**Tom**'

-- Ran for 300 epochs
+- Epochs: 300

+- Training Time: 07.541 hours

-- Classes : 1 - tom
+- Classes : 1 - **tom**

 - Steps
   - Made changes to the cfg file
     - Search for 'filters=255' (you should get entries entries).
 Change 255 to 18 = (4+1+1)*3